ekaterinavitiska/Appical/README.md

 -  B: Change the language to English

--  C. In the the ‘Customer Cases’ menu choose the ‘Pepsico’ menu item
+-  C: In the the ‘Customer Cases’ menu choose the ‘Pepsico’ menu item

--  D:Choose ‘Next case’ by scrolling down
+-  D: Choose ‘Next case’ by scrolling down

 Automation Conditions